-Main Street Two miles of bicycle lanes will be added to Main Street this summer, between Cedar and Vine Streets and Grove Street to University Avenue.
+Main Street Two miles of bicycle lanes were added to Main Street, between Cedar and Vine Streets and Grove Street to University Avenue.

-Broadway Avenue Broadway Avenue between Water Street and University Avenue will receive improvements summer 2013 that include .25 miles of bike lanes.
+Broadway Avenue Broadway Avenue between Water Street and University Avenue received improvements summer 2013 that include .25 miles of bike lanes.

-Washington Street One mile of bicycle lanes will be added to Washington Street between Philo Road and Dodson Drive this summer during a resurfacing project.
+Washington Street One mile of bicycle lanes was added to Washington Street between Philo Road and Dodson Drive during a resurfacing project.

-Race Street Between Washington Street and Michigan Avenue, Race Street will be reconstructed and include bus pull-ins and .25 miles of share the road.
+Race Street Between Washington Street and Michigan Avenue, Race Street was reconstructed to include bus pull-ins and .25 miles of share the road.

 Cunningham Avenue An eight foot shared use path will be added to the east side of Cunningham Avenue between Kenyon and Perkins Roads.

-Safe Routes to School Grant The City of Urbana will receive a $199,000 Safe Routes to School (SRTS) grant from the Illinois Department of Transportation (IDOT) to install a large bicycle network to benefit Urbana Middle School and five Urbana elementary schools.
-The network, which will facilitate more students biking to school, will include 2.2 miles of bike lanes, 0.5 miles of shared bike/parking lanes, and 5.6 miles of bike routes.
-The project will also include installation of 112 new bike spaces at schools along the bike network.
+Safe Routes to School Grant The City of Urbana received a $199,000 Safe Routes to School (SRTS) grant from the Illinois Department of Transportation (IDOT) to install a large bicycle network to benefit Urbana Middle School and five Urbana elementary schools.
+The network, which will facilitate more students biking to school, included 2.2 miles of bike lanes, 0.5 miles of shared bike/parking lanes, and 5.6 miles of bike routes.
+The project also included installation of 112 new bike spaces at schools along the bike network.
 Over 1,200 students at the six benefiting schools live within 1.5 miles of their school, giving this project a lot of "bank for the buck."
-Installation of the bike network will begin in Spring 2013.
+Installation of the bike network began in Spring 2013.